Start with the queue that keeps coming back: repetitive admin, handoffs between tools, predictable support questions, or first-pass content prep.

 Role-based AI help

-This is the cleanest fit when the business wants one place for repeatable support across admin, first-pass marketing work, summaries, and lightweight operating help.
-It is strongest when the user wants guided roles rather than a blank prompt box.
+This category fits when the business wants structured software help across recurring admin, first-pass marketing work, summaries, and lightweight operating support.
+It is strongest when the job is role-shaped and reviewable.

 If that is the lane you are evaluating, use the Sintra hub for the full decision branch, then sanity-check the role promise against AI employees for small business before you buy into the label.